awslabs/duvet/duvet-specification/duvet-specification.md

 The main distinction between this legacy and regular requirement identification is that there is no sugar for lists or tables.
 For a given a specification Duvet MUST use one way to identify requirements.

+### Formats

+Duvet MUST be able to parse specifications formatted as:

+- Markdown
+- IETF style RFCs as text files.

 #### Requirements to TOML